Head Corporate affairs

 "We want people to be able to enjoy beer, but in a responsible way!
 I have a family with children, which makes me realize the importance of striving for only responsible alcohol consumption even more."

 Many consumers enjoy drinking beer.
 And we’d like to keep it that way!
 We’re a brewer, so of course we want to sell beer.
 At the same time, however, we want to watch out for the harmful effects of irresponsible alcohol consumption.
 It is up to us to provide good information and to act responsibly.

 Grolsch supports self-regulation and control.
 We do not believe in banning advertising alcohol, increasing tax on beer and limiting the availability of alcoholic beverages by law.
 In our opinion, these are not the right measures to combat alcohol abuse.
 Only a targeted approach, tailored to the right demographic, will ensure that beer lovers can continue to enjoy a beer responsibly in the future.

-Set up two activities in partnership that focus on alcohol and traffic
+Set up two activities aimed at alcohol and traffic.

 Koert van't Hof, Corporate Affairs Director - Royal Grolsch:

 “Average alcohol consumption in the Netherlands is declining.
 Dutch people are drinking less and less and are doing so at increasingly later ages.
 In recent years, we have seen a particularly large drop among young people.
 That is good news!
 92% of all Dutch people enjoy alcohol in a responsible manner, which means that only 8% are prone to alcohol abuse.
 We would like to reduce this percentage even more, contributing with a range of different activities.
 We have a strict alcohol policy that focuses on responsible commercial communications, the behaviour of our own employees and promoting responsible alcohol consumption.
 Last year, we also pledged our commitment to the National Prevention Agreement, among others.
 We support the importance of measures against excessive alcohol consumption and seek to make an active contribution.”